Mobile App Development: What Do Figures say?

 Prototyping: A Trend or Necessity?

-It goes without saying that every mobile development company dreams of building an app that will top iStore/Google play right away.
+It goes without saying that every mobile development company dreams of building an app that will get to the top of Apple Store / Google Play right away.
 But let’s consider which steps they usually take and how the development process looks like:

 • customer describes the idea to the development team;